Robin Moore: Later writings

-During the 1970s and '80s, Moore travelled widely, spending time in such places as Dubai, Iran, Rhodesia, and Russia.
+During the 1970s and 1980s, Moore travelled widely, spending time in such places as Dubai, Iran, Rhodesia, and Russia.
 Having gathered the information needed, he wrote The Crippled Eagles (later published as The White Tribe) and The Moscow Connection.
 Due to political controversy, The Crippled Eagles was rejected by publishers and did not appear until the early 1990s.
 He also wrote the nonfiction books Rhodesia and Major Mike (with U.S. Army Major Mike Williams).

 While researching what became The Crippled Eagles, in 1976 Moore established what he called the "Unofficial US Embassy" in Salisbury, and began hosting events for the American volunteers who were serving in the Rhodesian Security Forces as well as doctoral students.
 He encouraged the volunteers to call themselves 'Crippled Eagles' due to the mistaken perception that they were being harassed, or could be harassed, by their government.
-He also sold t-shirts, sew-on patches and other merchandise using the 'Crippled Eagle' motif.
-During the same year wrote a book that argued that Rhodesia was not racist and included profiles of foreign volunteers in the country.
+Moore also sold t-shirts, sew-on patches and other merchandise using the 'Crippled Eagle' motif.
+During the same year, he also wrote a book that argued that Rhodesia was not racist and included profiles of foreign volunteers in the country.

 Tax evasion

-In April 1986, Moore pled guilty to conspiracy to defraud the United States by means of roughly $37 million in literary tax shelters which generated fraudulent tax losses for over 1,000 individual U.S. taxpayers involving paperback books whose value had been artificially inflated, thus facilitating claims for false depreciation deductions and tax credits.
+In April 1986, Moore pleaded guilty to conspiracy to defraud the United States for participating in a scheme involving means of roughly $37 million in literary tax shelters which generated fraudulent tax losses for over 1,000 individual U.S. taxpayers involving paperback books whose value had been artificially inflated, thus facilitating claims for false depreciation deductions and tax credits.
+He was sentenced to five years of probation fined $500, and ordered to serve 300 hours of community service.